RESOStandards/reso-certification-help/docs/providers.md

 - **Notified:** The provider has passed certification testing and has notified the customer to review and approve the results.
 - **Canceled:** A passed-status endorsement was canceled prior to the provider notifying the customer.

-See more information about viewing the **[Endorsements page (homepage)](https://certification-help.reso.org/#endorsements)**.
+See more information about viewing the **[Endorsements Page](https://certification-help.reso.org/#endorsements)**.

 <br />

 # Summary Report
 [BACK TO TOP](#table-of-contents)

-Summary Reports provide information about the resources, fields, and lookups for the selected organization.
+**Summary Reports** provide information about the resources, fields and lookups for the selected organization.

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/842f32bf-8c84-4be4-b20c-20853e86f26f)